DHager/docker-php-library-demo/phpstorm/readme.md

 * Debug code and tests
 * Collect and display code-coverage information

 Please note that these tasks are separate from the scripts in `bin/` and represent a separate control system around the same underlying Docker image.
+Some instructions will differ for Linux and Windows.

-## Machine-level docker integration
+## Host-machine configuration

 The steps in this section are only needed once for a particular developer machine.

-### Check that plugins are present
+### Check that PHPStorm plugins are present

 This section assumes the following PHPStorm plugins are installed and enabled: